BryanSetuke/BryanSetuke/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate Software Engineering student.
+I'm Bryan Setuke, a passionate Software Engineering student.
 Welcome to my GitHub profile! 😊

 ## 🚀 About Me

-- 🎓 Studying Software Engineering at [Your University]
+- 🎓 Studying Software Engineering at CodeSpace Academy
-- 💻 Currently working on [Current Project or Assignment]
+- 💻 Currently working on
 - 🌱 Learning and exploring new technologies

 ## 🛠️ Skills